We're giving you the chance to win back the value of your meal - every time you dine this month!

 Over filled egg mayo sandwich

 What: Bristol-born sandwich shop Sandwich Sandwich has made quite a stir with its ridiculously over-filled sarnies.
-It's earned a reputation as Bristol's best sandwich shop, but in 2024, it opened its first ever site in London and people went mad for it!
+It's earned a reputation as Bristol's best sandwich shop, but a few years ago, it opened its first ever site in London and people went mad for it.
+In fact, it now boasts four sites in London!
 All its fillings and breads are made fresh every morning, and you can see said fillings piled high behind the deli counter in store, ready for smooshing between two doorstop slices of bread.
 Expect classic combos served with a generous hand, from Chicken Kyiv (breaded chicken, bacon, parmesan, herby cheese, cararmelised onions and lettuce) to Rare Roast Beef (roast sirloin, red onion, tomato, cheddar and horseradish mayo).

 What to order: The Chicken Kyiv